Learning from the ghosts of history

 “It was my interpretation of the Moll Dyer story using the feedback I had received from a whole bunch of local families,” he said.
 “It seems like everyone has their own Moll Dyer story.”

-And with that, the ball was rolling with Thompson getting started on “Haunted Southern Maryland.”
-He wrote up a proposal, and History Press responded by sending a contract to Thompson for the book.
+And with that, the ball was rolling.
+He wrote up a proposal for “Haunted Southern Maryland,” and History Press responded by sending a contract to Thompson for the book.

 Not only had Thompson already done a lot of the legwork researching local lore, but he is a believer in the paranormal.